 - Kosher salt and pepper

-- Cook bacon until crisp.
+- Cook pancetta until crisp.
 Drain on a paper towel lined plate.
-Reserve bacon fat.
-Crumble bacon.
+Reserve 1/2 the pancetta for garnish.

 - Then add beans, stock, rosemary and bay leaf.
-Cover and simmer about 20 to 30 minutes, until the beans are very soft.
+With cover slightly off simmer about 20 to 30 minutes, until the beans are very soft.
 Remove the the rosemary branch and bay leaf.

 - Using an immersion blender, blend soup, leaving it coarsely pureed.